 Speakers

-If you are interested in joining the speaker panel, please contact:
+If you are interested in joining the speaker panel for 2026, please contact:

 Lydia Katsipi